Euro NCAP: History and activities

-Euro NCAP is a voluntary vehicle safety rating system created by the Swedish Road Administration, the Fédération Internationale de l'Automobile and International Consumer Research & Testing, backed by fourteen members, and motoring and consumer organisations in several EU countries.
+Euro NCAP is a voluntary vehicle safety rating system created by the UK Department for Transport, the AA, RAC, Swedish Road Administration, the Fédération Internationale de l'Automobile and International Consumer Research & Testing, backed by fourteen members, and motoring and consumer organisations in several EU countries.
 They provide European consumers with information regarding the safety of passenger vehicles.
 In 1998, operations moved from London to Brussels.

 The programme is modelled after the New Car Assessment Program, introduced 1979 by the US National Highway Traffic Safety Administration.

 Other areas with similar (but not identical) programmes include Australia and New Zealand with ANCAP, Latin America with Latin NCAP, Japan with JNCAP and China with C-NCAP.

 Euro NCAP publish safety reports on new cars, and awards 'star ratings' based on the performance of the vehicles in a variety of crash tests, including front, side and pole impacts, and impacts with pedestrians.
 Testing is not mandatory, with vehicle models either being independently chosen by Euro NCAP or sponsored by the manufacturers.

 In Europe, new cars are certified as legal for sale under the Whole Vehicle Type Approval regimen that differs from Euro NCAP.
 According to Euro NCAP, "The frontal and side impact crash tests used by Euro NCAP are based on those used in European legislation.
 However, much higher performance requirements are used by Euro NCAP."
 Euro NCAP also states that "legislation sets a minimum compulsory standard whilst Euro NCAP is concerned with best possible current practice.
-Progress with vehicle safety legislation can be slow, particularly as all EU Member States’ views have to be taken into account.
+Progress with vehicle safety legislation can be slow, particularly as all EU Member States' views have to be taken into account.
 Also, once in place, legislation provides no further incentive to improve, whereas Euro NCAP provides a continuing incentive by regularly enhancing its assessment procedures to stimulate further improvements in vehicle safety."